k-ankobia/CV/README.md

 ## Hobbies and Interests

-- Music - Love and passions for music and I’m currently touring intimate live music venues to summer festivals.
+- I have a love and passion for music and I’m currently touring intimate live music venues in London or music festivals abroad.
 - Volunteering: Currently work closely with Arrival Education and ACDiversity to share experiences related to studying STEM and engineering.
 Sports: Regularly stay active playing football.